spencertipping/ni/doc/ni_by_example_2.md

 ## `p'...'`: Perl mapper

 The Perl mapper is the most important, most fundamental, and most flexible operator in `ni`.
-Using a perl mapper gives you acces to

-`ni` is backwards-compatible with Perl through Perl 5.08, however, if your system Perl is more recent, you can also use Perl libraries.
-In addition to the standard Perl libraries, you also have access to concise `ni` extensions to Perl.
-We describe a small number of
+Using a Perl mapper gives you access to the standard Perl libraries, as well as concise `ni` extensions to Perl.
+We describe the most critical `ni` extensions here, and `ni` is backwards-compatible with Perl through Perl 5.08.

 ### Column Accessor Functions `a` and `a()`